Hesperian Health Guides

 Treatment

-There are now medicines that can treat hepatitis B and C, and sometimes even can cure hepatitis C. Get tested at a health center and find out what medicines may be available.
+There are now medicines that can treat hepatitis B and cure hepatitis C. Get tested at a health center and find out what medicines may be available.

 People with hepatitis may feel better sooner if they rest, eat vegetable broths, soups and foods that are easy to digest, and do not drink any alcohol.
 Ginger drinks may help control nausea and vomiting.